Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 CONTEXT - Irish soldiers

 Note how the poem focuses on the nationality of the pilot.
 Why is it significant that he is Irish?
 The context helps us here.
-During WW1,
+During WW1, Ireland was seeking to be independent of the United Kingdom.
+There were rebellions against the British in parts of Ireland.
+So an Irish man